guyreuveni33/KNN-Classifications/README.md

 WHAT THE PROGRAM DOES :

 The program receives two vectors and calculates the distance between them using 5 different distance algorithms.
-The algorithms used are "Minkowski", "Euclidean", "Manhattan", "Canberra" and "Chebyshev".
+The algorithms used are "minkowski", "euclidean", "manhattan", "canberra" and "chebyshev".

 HOW TO RUN THE PROGRAM :
 In order to run the program you need to clone it to your PC and :